 5) Spend $ 1- $2 million on hiring content producers and engineers to develop the products I’ve outlined above.
 The $1 – $2 million can theoretically last forever because I don’t need the money to grow.
 But, I will spend the money for growth in a prudent way.
 If Financial Samurai can grow to 1 million pageviews a month with no big media appearances, no forum, and no marketing spend, I have no doubt I can grow even bigger and quicker with an actual budget.
 I have literally not put any money back into my company as a lifestyle business, except for ongoing maintenance.

 6) In five years, I’m confident I’ll be able to grow to three to five million visitors a month, gain more than 10,000 paying subscribers, and boost revenue 20X due to a fantastic app, a new subscription business model, more advertising revenue, and new partnerships.
 Let’s say revenue grows to $10 – $20 million, with 60% operating profit margins in five years.
 Why can’t I sell the company for $100 million based on a 5 – 10X revenue multiple when comparable startups are being valued at 15 – 25X revenue?
+OK, it’s not a billion dollar company, but still.
 Remember, LearnVest was generating $10 million or less in revenue a year, was loss-making, and got sold for $250 million!

 So there you have it.
 That’s how I can grow Financial Samurai to a $100 million business if I actually get down to trying.
 The private equity market is absurdly hot right now as too many dollars are chasing too few deals.
 Vox Media just purchased Re/Code after just 1.5 years of existence.
 Buzzfeed is looking to go public with over a $1 billion valuation.
 Tech publishing site GigaOm shut down after raising an estimated $40 million because they took on debt and were burning $400,000 a month (!).
 It just goes to show how much money is out there.
 And who knows, maybe I’ll pivot the business model at some point after a couple years so it can scale to a billion dollar company.